joshsj89/ClassTrack/README.md

 9. Open the extension by clicking on its icon in the Chrome toolbar.
 10. Follow the on-screen instructions to set up the extension.
 11. Use the extension to track your classes and manage your schedule.

+### Part 2: Running the Server

+12. Download the backend file `ParseCode.ipynb` and run all the cells of the jupyter notebook.
+13. Alternatively, if you have an SCU email, you can instead run the backend code on [this Google Colab file](https://colab.research.google.com/drive/1PcVbO-RHdMwnMFIvtQuyIXu-9aeItSHS?usp=sharing).

+# Additional Information

 ## Available Scripts